 When I was in high school I was the only woman in our chemistry class.
 I never was allowed to do any of the experiments.
 Too dangerous!
 “You can burn your hair, face or clothes!”
 For the record: My classmates had hair and they weren’t naked.
 And yes, they also had faces!

 When I was in college all but one of our teaching assistants were male.
-Do I have to mention that she was a mathematician and math was considered as a field suitable for women?
+Do I have to mention that she was a mathematician?
+Math was considered as a field suitable for women.
 Nevertheless, she always tried to dress to be invisible among her male peers.
 Of course, none of our professors was female.
-This means there were no role models that one could use to get clues what to wear as a women engineer or female physical scientist.
-At that time there was only one female meteorology professor in Germany.
+This means there were no role models that one could use to get clues what to wear as a women engineer or female physicist.
+At that time, there was only one female meteorology professor in Germany.
 However, she worked in aeronomy, which was as close as none.

 When I studied atmospheric physics in France, it was even worse.
 In my class of 11, I was the only gal.
 One day, on our way to lunch, one of my classmates said “Nicole, you aren’t a woman.”
 I asked him “Why do you say that?”
 Then another classmate answered “You don’t wear nail polish, you drive a car, fly a sailing plane, study atmospheric physics, and you don’t dress like a woman.”

 Back then, I literally lived in my black leather pants – a hand-me down from my brother.
-I loved my leather pants.
-I wore them with kitten heels or with pumps with up to 2 inch (5 cm) heel.
-Depending on the weather I paired my leather trousers with a button-down shirt (solid, plaid or striped), T-shirt with cotton scarf (I couldn’t afford silk) or a cotton sweater.
+I loved my leather pants, and wore them with kitten heels or pumps with up to 2 inch (5 cm) heels.
+Depending on the weather, I paired my leather trousers with a button-down shirt (solid, plaid or striped), T-shirt with cotton scarf (I couldn’t afford silk) or a cotton sweater.
 My favorite outerwear was my suede bomber jacket.
-I loved to wear my hair in a long braided pony tail that reached to my upper hip.
-Huge DIY and plastic earrings (e.g. planes, cars, geometric figures) were my thing.
-It was the Rock’n Roll phase of my progress of my style evolution.
+My hair was in a long braided pony tail that reached to my upper hip.
+Huge DIY and plastic earrings (e.g., planes, cars, geometric figures) were my thing.
+I was in my Rock’n Roll phase of my progress of my style evolution.

 In 1987, I went to my first professional conference as a speaker.
 One professor said that I should wear a midi skirt, a blouse and pumps on the day of my talk!
-No, I hadn’t asked him what to wear to a science conference. needless to say, my male classmates weren’t told how to dress when they headed for a congress.
-The closest to a “dress code” that was given to one of them, was that he was forbidden to travel to the conference local on his motorcycle.
+No, I hadn’t asked him what to wear to a science conference.
+Needless to say, the professor didn’t tell my male classmates how to dress when they headed for a congress.
+The closest to a “dress code” that he gave to one of them, was to forbid to travel to the conference on a motorcycle.
 It’s my understanding you can’t have large baggage on a bike, right?A suit and shirt will wrinkle when carried in a backpack.
 Click To Tweet

-It was during my time in graduate school, when I started regularly wondering about my work attire.
-It dawned to me that dressing nicely/stylishly, being female and interested in fashion/style is not associated with being intelligent while at the same time, dressing like the guys wouldn’t help to fit in.
-It seemed like a no-win situation.
+During my time in graduate school, I started regularly wondering about my work attire.
+It dawned to me that the science community associated dressing nicely/stylishly, being female and interested in fashion/style with not being intelligent.
+At the same time, dressing like the guys wouldn’t help to fit in neither.
+Wearing the right clothing seemed like a no-win situation.